-The Aloe vera (L.) skin powder was analyzed for its functional compounds using FTIR (Fourier Transform Infra Red).
+The Aloe vera (L.) skin powder were analyzed for its functional compounds using FTIR (Fourier Transform Infra Red).
 The IR spectra were recorded on FTIR-8400S (Shimadzu Deutchland GmbH) spectrophotometer in KBr and polyethylene pellets.
 Samples were weigh-in at 0.01 g and homogenized with 0.01 g KBr anhydrous by mortar agate.
-The sample and KBr mixture were pressed by vacuum hydrolic (Graseby Specac) at 1.2 psi to obtained transparency pellet.
-Scanned sample passed through infra red, where its continuing wave by detector connected to computer with set values of tested sample spectrum.
+The mixture of sample and KBr were pressed by vacuum hydrolic (Graseby Specac) at 1.2 psi to obtained transparency pellet.
+Scanned sample passed through infra red, where its continuing wave by detector that connected to computer and given described of tested sample spectrum.
 Samples were usually scanned in the absorption area of 500-4000 cm-1.
 The results of analysis consisted of chemical structure, molecular binding form and certain functional group of tested sample as basic of spectrum type.